Six fewer clicks. A faster path for students. This is how I redesigned the USF Mobile app.

 Users are presented with different navigation methods and interaction styles throughout the app, leading to confusion and a steep learning curve.

-Unneccessary features
+Unneccessary Features

 The cluttered and overwhelming layout makes it hard for users to find the features they actually use on a daily basis.